libxsmm/libxsmm/README.md

 The usual `make install` is simply a shortcut for `make; make clean`.

 The library can be configured to accept row-major (default) or column-major order matrices.
-Change the variable *ROW_MAJOR* inside of the Makefile (0 for columns-major, and row-major order otherwise), or build the library in the following way to configure the column-major format:
+Change the variable *ROW_MAJOR* inside of the Makefile (0 for column-major, and row-major order otherwise), or build the library in the following way to configure the column-major format:

 ```sh
 make ROW_MAJOR=0